aorinevo/nyc-node-demo-reappsjs/README.md

     - `nvm use v6.9.4`
     - `nvm use v4.7.2`
     - etc ...
-* In bloomies-ui-reapps/ root, run `npm install`.
 * Update reapps-properties.json with the path to your bloomies-ui-reapps, NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets repos.
 * Set the defaults for branch and brand in reapps-properties.json.
+* In bloomies-ui-reapps/ root, run `npm install -g && npm link`.
 * That's it!

 ## Basic Usage